 Credit Reporting Agencies

-There are three major credit-reporting agencies: Equifax, Experian (formerly TRW), and Trans Union.
+There are three major credit-reporting agencies: Equifax, Experian, and Trans Union.

 Rather than contacting only one of them, we strongly suggest that you request a credit report from all three.
 Since not all creditors report to all three agencies, it's not uncommon to find different information reported on each one.
 However, your goal in ordering all three credit reports is to make sure that all of the information stated on each report is accurate and correct.

-You can request your credit report from these companies for a nominal fee.
-An annual report is free upon request for residents of Colorado, Georgia, Massachusetts, Maryland, New Jersey, and Vermont.
+An annual report is free upon request from all three agencies via AnnualCreditReport.com and you can request your credit report from the credit reporting companies more frequently than once a year for a fee.
 Additionally, you may obtain a free personal credit report if you have been denied credit within the past 60 days.

-Here is how to contact the credit reporting agencies:
+Here is how to contact the individual credit reporting agencies: